Explainer

 The Furor Over AP African American Studies, Explained

 In a statement, the College Board said the new framework was finalized in December 2022, weeks before DeSantis moved to bar the course from Florida schools.
-However, the timing and nature of the changes has raised concerns that the College Board is caving to political pressure, not just from DeSantis, but from conservative pressure across the country
+However, the timing and nature of the changes have raised concerns that the College Board is caving to political pressure, not just from DeSantis, but from conservative pressure nationwide

 In late January, DeSantis’ press secretary Bryan Griffin said in a Tweet that the Florida Department of Education would review the revised framework “for compliance” with the state’s Stop WOKE Act, which prohibits teaching “divisive concepts” about race.

 The pilot AP course has become a flashpoint in the culture wars over curriculum and a focal point for debate over how Black history should be taught in U.S. schools.
 Yet the course has been in the works for more than a decade.
-Currently, the College Board plans to open the course to all interested high schools and offer the AP exam in African American studies in 2024-25.
+The College Board is now expanding the course to more than 700 high schools nationwide, with the first AP exam in African American studies scheduled for spring 2025.

 The origin of African American studies stretches back at least to 1915.
 That year, after the American Historical Association refused him entry to its conferences, Black historian Carter G. Woodson founded an organization now known as the Association for the Study of African American Life and History.
 A year later, he launched a still-publishing journal dedicated to scholarship in Black history.